 The Doctoral Scholarships are open to persons who are enrolled or eligible to enrol full-time for a research paper of 120 credits during a 12 month period towards a Doctoral degree at Massey University.
 A full-time candidate will be expected to work 40 - 50 hours per week on their Doctoral qualification.
 Part-time applicants are not eligible.
-Applicants already holding a PhD are not eligible to apply.
+Applicants already holding a PhD or other research based doctoral degree are not eligible to apply.
 Applicants who are completing Honours or Masters thesis or research report must be due to submit before they apply for the Doctoral Scholarship.

 Consideration will normally only be given to students with a GPA of 7.5 or better (on a 9 point scale).
 This is above an average grade of A-.

 Every Doctoral Scholarship shall be tenable at Massey University for up to a maximum period of 36 months devoted to full-time research.
 No tenure beyond 36 months will be permitted.
 No retrospective payments will be permitted unless approval into the Doctoral programme was delayed for reasons beyond the applicant's control.

 The tenure of the Doctoral Scholarships shall commence within the current year.
 No deferrals beyond these dates are permitted, except, in exceptional circumstances, with written approval from the Chair of the Scholarships Committee.

 5. Programme of Research